Comprehensive Guide to Data-Intensive eCommerce Migrations on Shopify Plus for Sustainable Growth

 -

-Higher Conversion Rates: A faster site reduces cart abandonment and encourages purchases.
+Higher Conversion Rates: Lower latency reduces cart abandonment and encourages completion.

 -